deepin-community/nodejs/doc/api/modules.md

 Node.js has several modules compiled into the binary.
 These modules are described in greater detail elsewhere in this documentation.

-The core modules are defined within the Node.js source and are located in the `lib/` folder.
+The built-in modules are defined within the Node.js source and are located in the `lib/` folder.

-Core modules can be identified using the `node:` prefix, in which case it bypasses the `require` cache.
+Built-in modules can be identified using the `node:` prefix, in which case it bypasses the `require` cache.
 For instance, `require('node:http')` will always return the built in HTTP module, even if there is `require.cache` entry by that name.

-Some core modules are always preferentially loaded if their identifier is passed to `require()`.
+Some built-in modules are always preferentially loaded if their identifier is passed to `require()`.
 For instance, `require('http')` will always return the built-in HTTP module, even if there is a file by that name.
-The list of core modules that can be loaded without using the `node:` prefix is exposed as [`module.builtinModules`][].
+The list of built-in modules that can be loaded without using the `node:` prefix is exposed as [`module.builtinModules`][].

+### Built-in modules with mandatory `node:` prefix

+When being loaded by `require()`, some built-in modules must be requested with the `node:` prefix.
+This requirement exists to prevent newly introduced built-in modules from having a conflict with user land packages that already have taken the name.
+Currently the built-in modules that requires the `node:` prefix are:

+* [`node:sea`][]
+* [`node:test`][]
+* [`node:test/reporters`][]

 ## Cycles